 “The program is truly a great offering that we in AISD should take advantage of.
 When asked if it felt like extra work, 6th grade science teacher Kelly Grieve said ‘No way!
 Katrina helped me brainstorm ideas for the typically most boring and dry TEKS!
 My students and I both benefited from this partnership.’
 As an administrator, this is exactly the sort of program we should be looking for; there’s no downside and both institutions (and participants) benefit.”
 Adam Holman, Assistant Principal, Murchison MS

 How to apply:

-The SciRes Program will go on hiatus for the 2020-2021 academic year.
+The SciRes Program is on hiatus for the 2020-2021 academic year.
 Please look for the teacher application in the summer of 2021.
-If you have questions concerning the Scientist in Residence program please contact us at email@example.com.
+If you have questions concerning the Scientist in Residence program please contact us at firstname.lastname@example.org.